jlegrand62/filament_watch/README.md

 ```
 with the right `HOSTNAME` (ip) & `APIKEY` of course.

-Or enable the added (uggly) status report by uncommenting line 182 in `filament_watch.py`:
+Or enable the added (ugly) status report by uncommenting line 182 in `filament_watch.py`:
 ```python
 octoprint.print_status()
 ```